maheshsai252/maheshsai.github.io/readme.txt

-Assignment 1 Part A:
+Assignment:

-A simple Two pages website for a portfolio made with HTML and CSS.
+A website for a portfolio made with HTML and CSS.

 Page 1: